 If you are attempting to create a relationship with participants or clients or create a mailing list, consider offering a customer discount or any other incentive to sign up.

 This may require sending thank you cards or information regarding future events or asking for feedback, based on the situation.
-You might also want to reach out to individuals who have been supposed to join a class or event but have not signed up in your log sheet.
+You might also want to reach out to individuals who have joined a class or event but have not signed your log sheet yet.